 Lead dogs are born, not made.
 A lead dog could be compared to a CEO of a company.
 They love their job, take it very seriously and can handle a great deal of responsibility.
 A lead dog must be particularly tuned into the musher in order to work together and take directional commands.
 It can be a somewhat stressful situation having eight or 12 screaming athletes at your heels, and so the lead dog must be confident of his or her abilities up there.
 We see lead dog-potential in pups at a very young age.
 At the same time, we never discount the “sleeper” dog, who may be a late bloomer and decides, at a later stage in life, that he or she wants to take the helm.
 Contrary to popular belief, the lead dog is not always the alpha dog in the kennel.
-Damsel has been one of the best lead dogs on the tour and race trail, and she is quite submissive.
-Pokey, on the other hand, has always been a quietly confident guy, who the other dogs never think to challenge on any level.
+You know that socially awkward CEO?… Silver would be a great example of this.
+She defers to everyone but is a dynamo in lead.
+Growler, on the other hand, has always been a quietly confident guy, who the other dogs never think to challenge on any level.
 He’s calm, confident, gentle, but dominant.

 What are the little dog booties for?

 More rarely, in theses southern climes, do we have to boot for the cold.
-Dogs have a unique foot physiology, with venules and arterioles spaced closely together for heat exchange, plus a large percentage of fatty tissue in their paws enables their feet to remain warm when ours would freeze.
+Dogs have a unique foot physiology, with venuoles and arterioles spaced closely together for heat exchange, plus a large percentage of fatty tissue in their paws enables their feet to remain warm when ours would freeze.
 In addition, dogs only shed excess body heat thru their mouths and their paws and thus when they are working, their paws become little hot pads.
 They cannot shed heat by sweating, such as a horse does.
 Every dog is different and we recognize this.
-Sting snowballs easily, so with fresh snow at about minus 10 C, he gets “booted up” Princess Jose gets cold feet before anyone else, so she has boots on when it’s minus 5!
-She also requests a jacket that matches her boots.
+Some of our crew, both human and dog, get cold feet more easily.
+They get extra protection to keep them comfy.

 Why are these dogs so skinny?

 Sleddogs are the decathletes of the canine world.
 Any superstar athlete cannot carry any excess body fat as it can be injurious to their joints, and it also greatly impedes performance.
 For those of you who do run, you know when you are packing even an extra pound or two.
-Every dog’s metabolic needs are different, and either we monitor their feeding and caloric intake, or they do it for us.
-Damsel, we have to monitor, for she would eat until she was enormous and she would keep eating even when her knees collapsed.
-Lucky, on the other hand, will stop eating when she feels a little less light on her feet.
 In the end, we like to see a lean and athletic condition in all of our poochies.
 Well muscled with a few ribs showing, and a glossy coat.

 Where do the dogs live?

 The dogs go home each night to their kennel, which is 45 minutes drive from Lake Louise.
 At the kennel they all have their own house, which is a cozy den packed with straw.
-For the most part, we tether them individually for this enables us to monitor their food intake, observe their bowel movements (a key way to monitor their health) reduce the chaos, and to interact individually with each dog.
-The dogs are close enough to play with each other, but after a long day of work they usually eat their dinner and go to bed after a rousing group howl.
+For the most part, we tether them individually for this enables us to monitor their individual health.
+Eating, pooping, drinking.
+The dogs are close enough to play with each other and interact, but after a long day of work they usually eat their dinner and go to bed after a rousing group howl.
 While we do not offer kennel tours specifically due to the long drive from Lake Louise, we welcome anyone who would like to visit the dogs at their home.

 How old are they when they retire?

 Just like people, different dogs request to be retired at different ages.
 Some like to work well into their golden years, and on occasion, some want to retire in middle age.
 As long as they are still barking to go, and are not too stiff, we like to include them.
 As elders, they may only go out in harness once a week, but it fosters that pride that is so important to a working dog.
 When they let us know that they are not interested in jumping into their harness anymore, they are retired.
 These dogs are sometimes placed in adoption homes, or remain with us to grace the couches or snooze under a shady tree.
-Orian, at 14, is our kennel patriarch, and with a failing heart he still chases the young girls relentlessly, and does a short run in harness every now and again with the other “retirees”
+Enki, at 14, is our kennel patriarch, and he just out ran Megan on 5 km trot.